 Extend Equity: Engages school and district leaders in their equity journey, through a community of practice (Equity Leader Labs (ELLabs)) and the use of EOS data analysis, tools, and reports.
 Equity Teams participate in the ELLabs, complete between-session developmental activities, and utilize EOS’ data analysis and tools to advance their core partnership work, with access to remote support as needed.
 Download PDF

 Equity Leader Lab: The Equity Leader Labs, a component of the Extend Equity phase, are regionally-based communities of practice designed to strengthen the bridge from implementation to sustainability with the specific focus on building equitable, belonging-rich learning environments.
 Download PDF

-Sustain Equity: Designed for partners who are prepared to take nearly full ownership of the process for closing, and keeping closed, opportunity gaps in AP/IB participation, with remote thought-partnership and support from EOS.
+Sustain Equity: Designed for partners who are prepared to take nearly full ownership of the process for closing, and keeping closed, opportunity gaps in AP, IB, and AICE participation, with remote thought-partnership and support from EOS.
 Maintaining equity requires ongoing monitoring of participation trends and strategically recruiting students who might otherwise be overlooked for this opportunity to experience a rigorous academic environment.
 Download PDF